NathanSepul/Tutorial-Appollo/README.rst

 ====================
 Quick start Appollo
 ====================

-A little project to discover `Appollo <https://appollo.readthedocs.io/en/master/index.html>`_.
+Below you will find a quick start project to discorver `Appollo <https://appollo.readthedocs.io/en/master/index.html>`_.
+The flutter project in the repository is the project exemple, the flutter counter.

 -------------
 Prerequisites